There are many things to consider when it comes to thinking about your home.

 1. Frequent Repair Costs

-It is normal for a heating system to eventually need a new blower or a little love once a year to make sure everything is running properly, but a well-maintained heater should work without much repairing along the way.
+It is normal for a heating system to eventually need a part replacement or a little love once a year to make sure everything is running properly, but a well-maintained heating system should work without much fixing along the way.
 A few indicators that your system may be in need of replacing are below:

 - calling the service technician repeatedly for the same concern;